* Coaster Enthusiasts of Canada *

 THE MOSCOW CIRCUS SCHOOL (1970)

 By Leon Harris.
-Describes the seven years of academic, physical, and
+Describes the seven years of academic, physical,

-specialized training received by children carefully selected at age
+and specialized training received by children carefully

 Published By: